bethsmith0623/I_Heart_JS/README.md

 *__Basics_Part_2__*

 These exercises are from a Udacity course titled "Intro to JavaScript".
-* lesson_3.js - a review on conditionals.
+* lesson_3.js - a review on conditionals, including logical operators, ternary operators, and switch statements.